-The ITA rankings serve as an integral part of the NCAA Championships (team and individual) selection process each year.
-NCAA Bylaw 22.214.171.124 “Qualifying Standards” states “Individuals and teams required to meet performance standards to qualify for NCAA championships competition shall achieve such standards in meets held during the same academic year as the particular championship.”
-As a result of this bylaw, the ITA Rankings cannot consider or take into account any results or achievements from prior academic seasons or from non-collegiate competitions (ATP, WTA, ITF, USTA, UTR, etc.).
+Additionally, the ITA rankings serve as an integral part of the NCAA Championships (team and individual) selection process each year.
+NCAA Bylaw 126.96.36.199 “Qualifying Standards” states “Individuals and teams required to meet performance standards to qualify for NCAA championships competition shall achieve such standards in meets held during the same academic year as the particular championship.”
+As a result of this bylaw, the ITA Rankings cannot consider or take into account any results or achievements from prior academic seasons or from non-collegiate competitions (ATP, WTA, ITF, USTA, WTN, etc.).
 More plainly, the ITA Rankings are very much a “start from scratch” ranking system each season.
 In order to achieve inclusion in the rankings and, ultimately, selection into the NCAA Championships, you must compete regularly and successfully in the current academic season.

 Understanding Committee-Based Rankings (Used by DI, DII, DIII, NAIA & JUCO)

 For DI, DII, & NAIA the ITA utilizes regional and national committees, composed of coaches representing each region, to determine rankings leading up to the first computerized rankings (end of the fall season for singles and doubles, after National Team Indoors for teams).
 DIII & JUCO utilize regional and national committees throughout the entire season to generate their rankings.